 A garden with a wide variety of plants is less likely to attract large populations of any one pest.
 Strongly scented herbs and certain flowers act as repellents or throw pests off their target.
 Companion planting attracts beneficial insect predators to the garden.

-Easy-to-use natural-based remedies include Tui’s Plant Protection range and Yates Nature’s Way range, but they are generally less effective, requiring more treatments, and therefore more costly.
+Easy-to-use natural-based remedies include Yates Nature’s Way range, but they are generally less effective, requiring more treatments, and therefore more costly.

 Neem tree oil is a natural product that controls a range of sucking insects.
 It can be applied as a spray or as granules in the soil.
-‘Naturally Neem’ is the only brand approved for use on edibles that is widely available in New Zealand.
+‘Naturally Neem’ and 'Bioneem' from Grosafe, are the only brands approved for use on edibles.
 Some brands are not registered and should be avoided as they may contain aflotoxin a dangerous natural toxin.
-In addition the known effects on the female reproductive system are still not fully evaluated.
 As with all sprays, it is important to thoroughly read the label before use.
 The label is a legal document.
-Make sure products are registered with ACVM.

 For pests such as caterpillars that are easy to see, removing them from your plants by hand is a viable option.
 Know when a pest is likely to appear and keep a close watch.

 Mesh crop cover fabric is now available in garden centres and is an effective way to keep pests from laying their eggs on vege crops.
 Young brassica seedlings, for example are most vulnerable in summer when butterflies are about.
 A cover stops them from laying the eggs that hatch into hungry caterpillars.
 Do check that your seedlings don’t already have eggs on them when you purchase them.